 1. Herbal Heartworm Remedy – HWF

 There are several herbal heartworm remedies on the market.
-Amber Technology makes a product called HWF heartworm treatment.
+Amber Technology makes a product called HWF.
 By law, they’re not permitted to say that the product treats heartworm, so the description says HWF may support the heart by cleaning the cardiovascular system from unwanted foreign substances.

 This is a gentle treatment option that takes from 16 to 36 weeks to help your dog eliminate heartworms.
 Your dog doesn’t have to be on restricted activity during this time.

 The remedy contains the following herbal ingredients designed to work together to detox your dog:

 - Black seed

 - Sheep sorrel

 - Grapefruit seed extract

 Work with your holistic vet to determine the appropriate dosing schedule for your dog.
 AmberTech recommends starting with their “Basic Detox” dosage guidelines if your dog has heartworms.
 It may ben ecessary to increase the dose over time if your dog’s heartworms aren’t clearing up.